Greenjam94/HackerUnderDev/README.md

 ## Local setup

+- Install git and go
 - Clone code from this repo (or fork it)
-- Get theme `git submodule add https://github.com/theNewDynamic/gohugo-theme-ananke.git themes/ananke`
+- Get theme `git submodule add https://github.com/Greenjam94/theme-hackerunderdev-gohugo.git themes/hackerunderdev`
 - Serve hugo site locally `hugo serve -D`
 - Edit code and see it live at http://localhost:1313